muenzaniso/biblegateway-votd/readme.txt

 * Complete rewrite.
 * Added internal documentation for clarity.
 * Added ability for themes or other plugins to modify available translations.
+* Added ability for themes or other plugins to modify the final output for the verse.
 * Added fallback option to display basic BibleGateway.com HTML/JavaScript code to insert the verse (basically what BibleGateway.com has on their web site).
 This is slower so it is not used by default.

 = 2.3 =